Hi, I’m Elliot.

 My appreciation for stories and stats took me to DEGW, a strategy consultancy.

 I spent five years at DEGW using surveys and workshops to craft design briefs for top universities and tech companies, and co-lead the higher education consulting practice in North America.
 When I sensed that colleges and universities needed to improve not only their spaces but also their systems, staff and support services, I founded brightspot in 2011.
+It was acquired by Buro Happold in 2020 where I lead the higher education advisory practice.

-At brightspot we work closely with institutions of higher learning to transform campuses, update services and harness the power of technology to serve every student.
+I work closely with institutions of higher learning to transform campuses, update services and harness the power of technology to serve every student.
 Whether at brightspot or in my time on advisory boards for UVA’s School of Architecture, George Washington University’s Corcoran School of the Arts and Design, and the EDUCAUSE Learning Initiative, my aim has always been to help colleges and universities make the kinds of changes that will attract and retain more students, and help students not only pursue their dreams but achieve them.

 My own dreams of college started when I visited my older brother at his freshman dorm.
 Thirty years later, I hope to be a kind of helpful older brother to students thinking about or attending college today.
 I'm sharing what I’ve learned about how higher education works so they can get the most out of it.